Graphics chip maker

 Apple CEO Steve Jobs

-at Macworld Expo Tokyo that the GeForce3 will be “available first on the Mac,” which some have taken to mean that the GeForce3 will ship on the Mac first.
+said last week at Macworld Expo Tokyo that the GeForce3 will be “available first on the Mac,” which some have taken to mean that the GeForce3 will ship on the Mac first.
 The issue has generated tremendous contention between Mac users and PC users — many PC users claim that the GeForce3 will ship at the same time PCs as it will on the Mac, perhaps even sooner.
 Regardless, Apple is the first computer maker to accept orders for computers equipped with the new graphics hardware.

-is now accepting orders for Power Mac G4s equipped with a graphics card configured with the GeForce3 chip.
+The Apple Store is now accepting orders for Power Mac G4s equipped with a graphics card configured with the GeForce3 chip.
 The GeForce3-equipped card adds $350 onto the price of a build-to-order Power Mac G4, with availability expected in March.
 The Apple Store also has listed a GeForce3 upgrade kit for AGP-equipped Power Mac G4s, although they are not presently taking orders for the kit.
 The kit will be available in late April for $599.